dortania/OpenCore-Install-Guide/config.plist/coffee-lake.md

 | framebuffer-patch-enable | Data | 01000000 |
 | framebuffer-stolenmem | Data | 00003001 |

-(This is an example for an UHD 630 without a dGPU and no BIOS options for iGPU memory)
+(This is an example for a desktop UHD 630 without a dGPU and no BIOS options for iGPU memory)

 **Special note**: Mobile users should refer to mobile iGPU section for what properties should be used: [iGPU Patching](https://1revenger1.gitbook.io/laptop-guide/prepare-install-macos/display-configuration#igpu-patching)